lesion/gancio/docs/usage/custom_css.md

 Don't imagine you can accomplish miracles because the templates are not designed to be easily modified, but don't be afraid to [open an issue](https://framagit.org/les/gancio/-/issues) or even better a PR to add some css selectors or some usage examples to this page.

+Also that for every element you want to change the style to, you need to overload the style already there: css has an order to choose which one to use, in case of conflict the more specific selector win (or you need to specify !important).

 ### Remove navbar
 ```css